nkabbara/nkabbara.github.io/docs/books/how-to-read-a-book.md

 This sentence expresses two propositions at least: (1) the reason why the prince ought to inspire fear in a certain way is that he can endure being feared so long as he is not hated; (2) he can avoid being hated only by keeping his hands off the property of his citizens and their women.

-You need to verify that you undertand the author's propostion.
+You need to verify that you understand the author's proposition.
 You do so by applying the following two rules:
 1. State the proposition(s) in a sentence in your own words.
 If you cannot get away from using his words, then you know his words, but not his mind.
 He was trying to communicate knowledge, and all you received was words.
 2. Can you point to some experience you have had that the proposition describes or to which the proposition is in any way relevant?
 Can you exemplify the general truth that has been enunciated by referring to a particular instance of it?
 To imagine a possible case is often as good as citing an actual one.
 If you cannot you should suspect that you do not know what is being said.
 Propositions do not exist in a vacuum.
 They refer to the world in which we live.
-Unless you can show some acquaintance with actual or possible facts to which the propositio refers or is relevant somehow, you are playing with words, not dealing with thought and knowledge.
+Unless you can show some acquaintance with actual or possible facts to which the proposition refers or is relevant somehow, you are playing with words, not dealing with thought and knowledge.

 #### Finding or Constructing Arguments (Rule 7)